The internal market: general principles

 A. General

 Parliament has been similarly active on single market governance.
-It adopted a resolution on 7 February 2013 with recommendations to the Commission on the governance of the single market, calling for the establishment of a single market governance cycle as a specific pillar of the European Semester.
+On 7 February 2013, it adopted a resolution with recommendations to the Commission on the governance of the single market, calling for the establishment of a single market governance cycle as a specific pillar of the European Semester.
 Furthermore, Parliament adopted a resolution on 25 February 2014 on single market governance within the European Semester 2014, followed by a resolution on 27 February 2014 on SOLVIT, the EU-wide service that provides solutions to problems with EU rights.
 Parliament then adopted a resolution on 12 April 2016 entitled ‘Towards improved single market regulation’.

 Research from 2019 indicated that the principles of free movement of goods and services and legislation in this area generate benefits estimated at EUR 985 billion annually[2].
 However, a study published in November 2020 entitled ‘Legal obstacles in Member States to Single Market rules’[3] found that although the EU single market was a very successful case of market integration, there are still barriers in Member States which prevent the single market from reaching its full potential.
 The study called for more local scrutiny of proposed national rules that could potentially conflict with single market rules and principles.

 One such area of conflict is the free movement of services.
-On 2 December 2020, the Committee on Internal Market and Consumer Protection (IMCO) adopted an own-initiative report entitled ‘Strengthening the Single Market: the future of free movement of services’.
-The report, adopted in plenary on 20 January 2021, underlines the need to ensure the implementation of single market rules for services and to improve the enforcement action of the Commission.
+On 20 January 2021, Parliament adopted a resolution on strengthening the single market underlining the need to ensure the implementation of single market rules for services and to improve the enforcement action of the Commission.

 Parliament has recognised the benefits of an eGovernment framework, which streamlines administrative processes, enhances service quality and boosts public sector efficiency.
 Digital public services are set to ease administrative burdens, speed up interactions with government and reduce costs, thereby catalysing the economic and social advantages of the single market.
 Consequently, the IMCO Committee adopted a final report outlining strategies to expedite the digitalisation of public services, which Parliament subsequently passed on 18 April 2023.